olutmatkaijian/ADAM/README.md

 - [SchemaCrawler](https://www.schemacrawler.com/) For the Database Viewer (to make development easier)
 - [nimiq lightweight qr code readr](https://github.com/nimiq/qr-scanner) for scanning qr code
 - [Red October](https://www.neogrey.com/portfolio/red-october/) font for the top navigation bar
+- [CraftbeerPi-UI-Widgets](https://github.com/craftbeerpi/craftbeerpi-ui-widgets) For the widgets in the process editor

 Probably quite a few others I have forgotten to add.
 If you're not listed, well, I'm sorry.